srdg/goodreadsrec/CONTRIBUTING.md

 + After solving each issue, submit a pull request stating the following:
 **Name** : `Your name`
 **Issue handled** : `#1,#2, etc.`
 **Your solution** : `How did you solve the issue?
-If you just did the instructions mentioned in the issue, then copy-paste the instructions here.`
+If you just followed the instructions mentioned in the issue, then copy-paste the instructions here.`